 - Add noodles to the boiling water, wait 30 seconds then mix.
 Continue to boil the noodles, stirring every 2-3 minutes until cooked.

-If you are a lover of a stir fry, it is definitely a great investment to get a wok!
+If you are a lover of a stir fry, it is a great investment to get a wok!
 I have had mine for years now and the flavour gets better and better over time.
-If you are unsure of which type to buy here is a good quality Wok I recommend to get.
+If you are unsure of which type to buy here is a good quality Wok I recommend getting.

-I love meal prepping this recipe, because I can literally make 4 meals in 30 minutes.
-It also re heats in the microwave great, just don’t over microwave it or the noodles might get tough.
+I love meal prepping this recipe because I can make 4 meals in 30 minutes.
+It also reheats in the microwave great, just don’t over microwave it or the noodles might get tough.

-Place in a microwave safe container with cling film and heat for around 90 – 120 seconds, maybe a little longer for weaker microwaves.
-If it isn’t hot enough, mix and return to the microwave for a additional 30 seconds and check.
+Place in a microwave-safe container with cling film and heat for around 90 – 120 seconds, maybe a little longer for weaker microwaves.
+If it isn’t hot enough, mix and return to the microwave for an additional 30 seconds and check.

-If you can’t find all the ingredients but still want to make the recipe, here’s the best substitutes for you to swap.
+If you can’t find all the ingredients but still want to make the recipe, here are the best substitutes for you to swap.

-Dark Soy Sauce, this adds a real nice colour, flavour and sweetness to the dish.
+Dark soy sauce – adds a real nice colour, flavour and sweetness to the dish.
 The best alternative for this would be 2tbsps of Light Soy Sauce & 1/2 tsp of sugar.

 How to add Tofu to this Recipe

 Tofu is a great vegan / vegetarian addition to this recipe.
-Especially if its for your main course.
-It adds additional protien and iron!
+Especially if it’s for your main course.
+It adds additional protein and iron!
 Plus it’s really easy to add.

 - Open the package and drain any excess liquid.
 Pat with kitchen roll until dry.
 Cut into fairly big cubes.